 When dfdl:occursCountKind is 'stopValue' this results in a processing error because the stop value will never be encountered.

-Further, to prevent unnecessary consumption of resources for large bounded values of XSD maxOccurs, the parsing of an array must terminate when the following are true:

-dfdl:occursCountKind is 'implicit';

-The occurrence is a point of uncertainty;

-The position in the data does not move during the parsing of the occurrence (including any associated Separator, PrefixSeparator or PostfixSeparator region);

-The occurrence is known-to-exist with empty representation.

 Parsing Occurrences with Non-Normal Representation

 When parsing a single array, it is possible to extract occurrences that have different representations (nil, empty, normal, absent) although with some values of dfdl:lengthKind certain combinations of representations are not possible.